openstack/neutron/doc/source/contributor/internals/ovn/metadata_api.rst

     Southbound database and look for all rows with the ``chassis`` column set to the host the agent is running on.
 For all those entries, make sure a metadata proxy instance is spawned for every ``datapath`` (Neutron network) those ports are attached to.
-The agent will keep record of the list of networks it currently has proxies running on by updating the ``external-ids`` key ``neutron-metadata-proxy-networks`` of the OVN
-    ``Chassis`` record in the OVN Southbound database that corresponds to this host.
-As an example, this key would look like ``neutron-metadata-proxy-networks=NET1_UUID,NET4_UUID`` meaning that this
-    chassis is hosting one or more VM's connected to networks 1 and 4 so we should have a metadata proxy instance running for each.
 Ensure any running metadata proxies no longer needed are torn down.

 * Open and maintain a connection to the OVN Northbound database (using the ovsdbapp library).
 On first connection, and anytime a reconnect happens: